Ladvien/ladvien.github.io/_posts/2019-05-20-business-intelligence-mysql.md

 ![connect-mysql-workbench](../images/data-analytics-series/connecting_to_server.gif)

-We will be connecting to a database I've setup on a remote computer (connecting to a remote computers is the most common way to interact with a SQL database, however, later I'll show you how to build your own database using CSVs.
+We will be connecting to a database I've setup on a remote computer.
+Connecting to a remote computers is the most common way to interact with a SQL database, however, later I'll show you how to build your own database using CSVs.
 This will be hosted on your local PC.

 Ok, back to setting up the remote connection.
 Click on the circle and plus icon next to "MySQL Connections."
-This will cause a screen to pop where you can enter a connection information.
+This will cause a screen to pop up for connection information.

 Enter the following:
 ```